jaredly/j3/Roadmap.md

   - first level (just hide ns children)
   - second level (hide ns children & only render an uneditable summary)

-- [ ] type checking, let's infer the types of missing externals so we can make it much nicer to work with.
+- [x] type checking, let's infer the types of missing externals so we can make it much nicer to work with.

-- [ ] ok my good folks, its time for "extract this chunk"
+- [x] ok my good folks, its time for "extract this chunk"
   - which means, our little power-bar is going to get an upgrade, because woof it needs it

+  - hrm
+  - so ...
+    yeah, let's try to get fancy, why not? we'll need some ... (include)liness.

 ## What's the next step here?